-Groundwater samples will be collected from new and existing monitoring wells using low flow sampling and PFC sampling methodology and in accordance with the SOPs included in Appendix A. Based on the depths of the deep wells, it is anticipated that a Grundfos submersible pump will be utilized to collect samples.
+Groundwater samples will be collected from new and existing monitoring wells using low flow sampling and PFC sampling methodology and in accordance with the SOPs included in Appendix B. A peristaltic pump will be utilized to collect samples.
 The pump will be set in the middle of the well screen.
 Teflon tubing will not be used for sampling.
-Groundwater quality parameters comprising pH, conductivity, turbidity, dissolved oxygen (DO), temperature, salinity, and oxidation-reduction potential (ORP) will be collected during purging of each well using a water quality meter and a flow-through cell.
+Groundwater quality parameters (pH, conductivity, turbidity, DO, temperature, salinity, and ORP) will be collected during purging of each well using a water quality meter and a flow-through cell.
 Purging will continue until water quality readings collected 5 minutes apart are stabilized to within 10 percent of one another.
-After the parameters have stabilized, the flow-through cell will be disconnected and samples will be collected into laboratory-prepared, pre-preserved sample bottles and packed on ice for overnight shipment to an offsite laboratory.
+After the parameters have stabilized, the flow-through cell will be disconnected and samples will be collected into laboratory-prepared sample bottles and packed on ice for overnight shipment to an offsite laboratory.

-Cross-contamination of PFCs in accordance with the SOP (Appendix A) will be considered during sampling.
+Cross-contamination of PFCs in accordance with the SOP (Appendix B) will be considered during sampling.